Patricia Latham

-Patricia “Patty the Pin Lady” Latham (May 9, 1943 – June 4, 2022) was a LGBT activist and AIDS fundraiser known for selling pins in Chicago.
+Patricia “Patty the Pin Lady” Latham (May 9, 1943 – June 4, 2022) was a LGBTQ activist and AIDS fundraiser known for selling pins in Chicago.
 As of 2017, she had raised over $50,000.
 At the time of that estimate, she had been fundraising for over 25 years and battling stage 3 Melanoma for eight years. in 2022, she was a posthumous inductee into the Chicago LGBT Hall of Fame.

 Fundraising career

 While living in Hawaii in the late 1980s, Latham met a man with AIDS but would not accept financial assistance.
 A friend suggested selling red ribbons and after she got some, took her to Halstead and Roscoe.
 Within an hour, she sold all the ribbons and made $20.

 For 22 years, Patty worked with Open Hand Chicago, which evolved into Vital Bridges and then Heartland Alliance.
 She continued fundraising for the Gay Liberation Network.

 Assault

 Two 28-year-old men assaulted Latham on December 10, 2011, when she was eating lunch on North Clark Street, while fundraising in Rogers Park, Chicago.